-The year of joining the Naval Postgraduate School faculty is indicated in arentheses.
+\ The year of joining the Naval Postgraduate School faculty is indicated in parentheses.

-'he department of Mechanical Engineering provides a strong cademic program which spans across the discipline areas of tructural mechanics, dynamics and ontrol, materials science and the hermal-fluid sciences.
-These isciplines are blended together with n emphasis on naval engineering pplications such as may be xperienced on surface vessels and in ubmarines.
+The department of Mechanical Engineering provides a strong academic program which spans across the discipline areas of structural mechanics, dynamics and control, materials science and the thermal-fluid sciences.
+These disciplines are blended together with an emphasis on naval engineering applications such as may be experienced on surface vessels and in submarines.

-rograms leading to the degree laster of Science in Mechanical Ingineering are accredited at the dvanced level by the Engineering ccreditation Commission of the ccreditation Board for Engineering nd Technology.
+Programs leading to the degree Master of Science in Mechanical Engineering are accredited at the advanced level by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology.

-specific curriculum must be onsistent with the general minimum equirements for the degree as etermined by the Academic Council.
+A specific curriculum must be consistent with the general minimum requirements for the degree as determined by the Academic Council.

-ny program leading to award of a egree must be approved by the hairman of the Department of lechanical Engineering at least two uarters before completion.
-In general, approved programs will equire more than minimum degree requirements in order to conform the needs and objectives of the United States Navy.
+Any program leading to award of a degree must be approved by the Chairman of the Department of Mechanical Engineering at least two quarters before completion.
+In general, approved programs will require more than minimum degree requirements in order to conform to the needs and objectives of the United States Navy.

-1ASTER OF SCIENCE IN MECHANICAL ENGINEERING
+MASTER OF SCIENCE IN MECHANICAL ENGINEERING

-candidate shall have completed work equivalent to the Bachelor of cience requirements of this department.
-Candidates who have not lajored in Mechanical Engineering, or who have experienced a ignificant lapse in continuity with previous academic work, initially will take undergraduate courses in mechanical engineering and mathematics in preparation for their graduate program.
+A candidate shall have completed work equivalent to the Bachelor of Science requirements of this department.
+Candidates who have not majored in Mechanical Engineering, or who have experienced a significant lapse in continuity with previous academic work, initially will take undergraduate courses in mechanical engineering and mathematics in preparation for their graduate program.

 The candidate must take all courses in a curriculum approved by the Chairman of the Department of Mechanical Engineering.
-At minimur the approved curriculum must satisfy the requirements below.
+At minimum, the approved curriculum must satisfy the requirements below.

-The Master of Science degree in Mechanical Engineering requires at least 32-quarter hours of graduate level credits in Mechanical Engineering and Materials Science, at least 12 of which must be at th 4000 level.
+The Master of Science degree in Mechanical Engineering requires at least 32-quarter hours of graduate level credits in Mechanical Engineering and Materials Science, at least 12 of which must be at the 4000 level.
 In addition, at least 8-quarter hours of graduate credit must be earned outside of Mechanical Engineering and Materials Science.
+Officers specializing in Materials Science must also have at least two ME4000 level courses in addition to those cited above.